Technology

 In a recent study published in the Annals of Oncology journal, researchers from the United States, France, and Germany successfully trained AI to outperform dermatologists at detecting skin cancer.
 The performance of the AI network was compared to the work of 58 dermatologists from all over the world and found that the computer missed fewer melanomas and made far fewer misdiagnoses in the cases they saw.

-In light of this, and among other headlines, it is no wonder that Americans are increasingly fearful of mass jobs exodus thanks to AI.
+In light of this, and among other headlines, it is no wonder that Americans are increasingly fearful of a mass jobs exodus thanks to AI.
 According to a Brookings Institution survey of 1,535 adult internet users, 38 percent of respondents believed that AI would reduce jobs, while only 12 percent thought it would create positions.

 But there is still hope.
 While some remain positive regarding the introduction of AI in the workforce, others are exploring new methods to help train the workforce of tomorrow to be more versatile and better prepared.